prowler-cloud/prowler/util/org-multi-account/README.md

 Created by: Julio Delgado Jr. <delgjul@amazon.com>

-Deploys Prowler to assess all Accounts in an AWS Organization on a schedule, create assessment reports in HTML, and store them in an S3 bucket.
+Deploys [Prowler](https://github.com/toniblyx/prowler) to assess all Accounts in an AWS Organization on a schedule, creates assessment reports in HTML, and stores them in an S3 bucket.

-[Prowler](https://github.com/toniblyx/prowler) is an independent third-party command line tool for AWS Security Best Practices Assessment, Auditing, Hardening, and Forensic Readiness.
-It evaluates guidelines of the CIS Amazon Web Services Foundations Benchmark and dozens of additional checks, including for GDPR, and HIPAA.

 ---